 In some cases, it might be possible that a person is facing such severe COPD that the condition prevents them from successfully performing any work, despite all appropriate employer-provided accommodations.
 In such situations, a person can file a claim for Social Security disability (SSD) benefits.
 To qualify for SSD assistance, an individual must fulfill the criteria set forth in the rules specified by the Social Security Administration (SSA).

 Because filing an application for disability benefits can be a lengthy and complicated process, an individual should consider seeking guidance from a knowledgeable attorney.
-Contact a disability lawyer who can help to make the overall process easier and more convenient.
 Disability relating to COPD would need to have lasted for 12 months or more and prevent that person from earning more than $1,000 a month.
 If they can meet those criteria, they may be eligible to receive the disability benefits that they need.